 - Any use or disclosure not specifically set forth herein.

 To request a Revocation of Authorization form, you may contact the Health Information Department at the hospital or facility.
 You may also contact: Chief Privacy Officer, ARH System Center, 100 Airport Gardens Road, Hazard, KY 41701 or the ARH Office of Legal Affairs at 606-439-6936 to request a form.

 You have the following rights with respect to your medical information:

 - You may ask us to restrict certain uses and disclosures of your medical information.
-We are not required to agree to your request but if we do, we will honor it.
+We are not required to agree to all requests for restriction, but if we do, we will honor it.

 - Generally, you may inspect and copy your medical information.
 This right is subject to certain specific exceptions, and you may be charged a reasonable fee for any copies of your records.